Give lasagna a boost of bold flavors with hot Italian sausage and tangy goat cheese

 Nutrition Information

-(Based on 12 servings.)
+(Based on 12 servings)

 Calories: 369; Total Fat: 21 g; Saturated Fat: 11 g; Cholesterol: 68 mg; Sodium: 732 mg; Carbohydrates: 28 g; Dietary Fiber: 4 g; Sugar: 9 g; Protein: 19 g.